UPSC Mains - Overview

 - The main body should cover the basic idea of the topic, covering the core demand.
 The answer should be structured in headings and subheadings per the question's requirement.

 - Using diagrams, mindmaps, mnemonics and graphs makes the answer more presentable and shows the candidate's knowledge about the topic.

 - Government schemes, efforts, and initiatives should be highlighted along with the answer.

 - The conclusion of the answer should always carry a positive futuristic approach and must have a balanced view.

-- Always adhere to the word count prescribed by the UPSC, failing to can result in deduction of marks.
+- Always adhere to the word count prescribed by the UPSC; failing to do so can result in a deduction of marks.